ncatlab/nlab-content/pages/680.md

 See [[strict omega-groupoid]] and [[crossed complex]].

 Perhaps the 'ultimate' form of a 'classical' Dold-Kan result is by Pilar Carrasco, who identified the extra structure on chain complexes of groups in order that they be [[Moore complex|Moore complexes]] of simplicial groups.
-Dominique Bourn has a general form of this result for his 'semi-Abelian' categories.
+Dominique Bourn has a general form of this result for his [[semi-abelian category|semi-abelian categories]].
 His results provide a neat categorical gloss on the theorem.

 #Details#